Getting better at getting better

 Kaizen at Europa Technologies

 Europa Technologies has embraced Kaizen as part of its competitive strategy.
-Improvements, large and small, are made on a continuous basis to the company’s products & services and operations in general.
-The philosophy drives innovation and empowers Europa Technologies to exceed customer expectations with a viewpoint beyond market trends and emerging technologies.
+Improvements, large and small, are made on a continuous basis to the company’s products, services and operations in general.
+The philosophy drives innovation and empowers us to exceed customer expectations with a viewpoint beyond market trends and emerging technologies.

-The Europa Technologies implementation can be broken down into five steps:
+Our implementation of Kaizen can be broken down into five steps: